Cipher-Soul/LinkTree--/README.md

 # LinkTree☘️ --Django Project

-A simple Django-based application inspired by [Linktree](https://linktr.ee/).
-This project allows users to create a personalized page with links to their social profiles, websites, or any other URLs.
+<p>A simple Django-based application inspired by [Linktree](https://linktr.ee/).
+This project allows users to create a personalized page with links to their social profiles, websites, or any other URLs.</p>

 ## Table of Contents